catseye/SixtyPical/tests/SixtyPical Analysis.md

     | }
     ?
 UninitializedOutputError: x

-`goto`, if present, must be the final instruction in a routine.
+`goto`, if present, must be in tail position (the final instruction in a routine.)

     | routine bar trashes x, z, n {
     |     ld x, 200